idooo/tweeria/README.md

 #### 4. NodeJS and Ruby

-Tweeria uses `grunt` to automate assets building process and SASS as a preprocessor so you will need to install Node and Ruby
+Tweeria uses `grunt` to automate assets building process and SASS as a CSS preprocessor so you will need to install Node and Ruby

 ```
 sudo apt-get install nodejs npm ruby